rcc-uchicago/user-guide/docs/101/allocations.md

       accounts usage --account [pi-cnetid] --byjob
       ```

+or `rcchelp`

+=== "Midway2, DaLI"
+      ```
+      rcchelp usage
+      rcchelp usage -account [pi-cnetid] -byjob
+      ```

-which include the jobs on both Midway2 and Midway3 partitions.
+both of which include the jobs on both Midway2 and Midway3 partitions (e.g. `caslake` and `gpu`).

+The output is a table that lists the job IDs, partitions, number of CPU cores and SU consumptions.
+To further check the resource consumption of a job on Midway3, you need to log in to Midway3 and run `sacct -j` or `scontrol show job` with the job ID.

 ---